 War never changes.
-Watches, however, do, so it is really nice when reputable watchmaking brands introduce all sorts of homages to legendary WWII-time models that were issued during 1940s for armies of all parties involved.
-Unfortunately, for obvious reasons, this new Longines Heritage Military COSD (ref.
-L2.832.4.53/73.x) can’t be called a “reissue”.
-However, it is still a very nice choice for a person who wants to buy a military-styled timekeeper that doesn’t look like it came straight from Call of Duty: Black Ops video game.
-This is a timepiece that was designed with a gentleman in mind.
+Watches, however, do.
+It is nice when reputable brands introduce all sorts of homages to the legendary WWII-time models issued for armies and navies of all parties involved.
+For obvious reasons, I can’t call this 2015 Longines Heritage Military COSD (ref.
+L2.832.4.53/73.x) a true “reissue”.
+However, it is still a nice choice for a person who wants to buy a military-style timekeeper that doesn’t look like it came straight from the Call of Duty: Black Ops.
+This one was designed with an officer and a gentleman in mind.

-Its exterior is as simple as the legendary Stan sub-machine gun, and seemingly is as functional as the old Fairbairn–Sykes fighting knife.
+Its exterior is as simple as the Stan sub-machine gun and seemingly is as functional as the old Fairbairn–Sykes fighting knife.
 Its dial is as legible as an instrument gauge.
 Its strap seems to be as durable as that on an assault rifle.
 What else would you want from a “military” wristwatch?
-A fire-control system?
+An automatic fire-control system?

 Case & Strap

-Like most tool watches of the period, this “homage” is issued in a relatively compact case (compared to the nickel-plated brass of the original, this one is stainless steel though).
-Measuring just 40 millimeters in diameter, it will fit nicely almost any wrist, although you should bear in mind that its long horns add about 12 millimeters or so to its total length.
-Still, given their nicely curved profile, the watch won’t look bulky on a normal wrist and will probably look really cool even if you prefer a formal suit to a Barbour Steve Mcqueen jacket.
+This “homage” arrives in a relatively compact case (compared to the nickel-plated brass of the original, this one is stainless steel though).
+Measuring just 40 millimeters in diameter, it will fit nicely on almost any wrist, although you should bear in mind that its long horns add about 12 millimeters or so to its total length.
+Still, given their nicely curved profile, the case won’t look bulky on a normal wrist and will probably look cool even if you prefer a formal suit to a Barbour Steve Mcqueen jacket.

-The case is, by the way, relatively slender for a watch that is powered by a self-winding mechanical movement, although I would probably prefer less polished and more machine-brushed surfaces: this is a tool watch after all.
+The case is relatively slender for a watch that features a self-winding mechanical movement, although I would probably prefer less polished and more machine-brushed surfaces: this is a “tool” watch after all.
 Even despite its price of almost $1500, it is supposed to get its fair share of dings and scratches during its time.

 As for the strap, the Heritage Military COSD is available both on a rugged-looking synthetic khaki NATO band and on a more civilized black alligator leather strap.
 Both are equipped with standard steel buckles.

-Like it is often the case with military-style watches that were styled after real-life models of the past, the dial here is a fine example of an extremely legible design that was taken to a new level thanks to our significantly more advanced technology.
-It is of course a lot more refined, but the overall purposeful aura of a rugged tool is still here.
+As is often the case with military-style watches that were styled after real-life models of the past, the dial here is a fine example of an extremely legible design that was taken to a new level thanks to our significantly more advanced technology.
+It is, of course, a lot more refined, but the overall purposeful aura of a rugged tool is still here.

 Available both in black and off-white opaline, the dial is contrast enough in either variation and is readable enough both in total darkness and in broad daylight.

-All in all, the device leaves a very good impression of a thoroughly designed job that not only looks good, but also has a sort of strong mojo that the Swiss brand’s current model range tends to lack.
+All in all, the device leaves a great impression of a thoroughly designed job that not only looks good but also has a sort of strong mojo that the Swiss brand’s current model range tends to lack.
 Perhaps, the only thing that puts me off a little is the price: for the MSRP of €1380 I would prefer to see something more interesting than the standard ETA 2892/A2 beating inside this body.

 Build quality: 5/5